Singapore probing COVID-19 re-infections after cases in workers dormitory | Health

 Singapore probing COVID-19 re-infections after cases in workers dormitory

+The more than 1,100 residents from the block where the cases were found will be sent to a government quarantine facility for 14 days, Channel NewsAsia reported on its website, citing a letter from the dormitory operator.
+The manpower ministry and the operator did not immediately respond to a request for comment.

-Singapore last reported more than 10 cases among dormitory residents in September, with barely any new infections over the last few months.
-The city-state has largely brought the virus under control locally.
+Singapore last reported more than 10 cases in a single day among dormitory residents in September, with barely any new infections over the last few months.
+The city-state has largely brought the virus under control locally and has been rolling out vaccinations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)